 Donated to the University of Manchester in 1902, the Godlee Observatory has lived through war, weather, and neglect despite being made of little more than wood and papier-mâché.

-The tiny, historic observatory perched atop one of the gothic buildings on the campus of the University of Manchester, is something of a quaint holdover from the early days of astronomy.
-Gifted to the university by cotton baron Francis Godlee in the early 20th century, the little star-gazing station is a simple affair consisting of simply a main octagonal room leading to an ornate spiral staircase that reaches up into the cramped observation dome.
-The dome itself is made of papier-mâché and is outfitted with a reflective telescope much like the one used by Sir Isaac Newton.
+The tiny, historic observatory perched atop one of the gothic buildings on the campus of the University of Manchester, is something of a quaint legacy from the early days of astronomy.
+Given to the university by cotton baron Francis Godlee in the early 20th century, the little star-gazing station is a simple affair consisting of simply a main octagonal room leading to an ornate spiral staircase that reaches up into the cramped observation dome.
+The dome itself is made of papier-mâché and contains a reflective telescope much like the one used by Sir Isaac Newton.

 Even with its simple construction, the viewing station survived the German Blitz that damaged or destroyed many nearby buildings.
 It still stands today, still in operation, although few are aware of its presence.
 It is maintained by the Manchester Astronomical Society who also offer tours of the odd little piece of astronomical history.